Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Suitability:

-Packing 2,500 lumens and a 4,400 mAh battery, the GYIO T6 isn’t just one of the brightest electric scooter lights on the market – it’s also one of the longest-lasting.
+Packing 2000 lumens and a 5000 mAh battery, the Apollo Headlight isn’t just the brightest on the market, but it’s also one of the longest-lasting.

-Able to illuminate far into the distance, the T6 is perfect for riders that travel at high speeds, or simply want a huge field of view to give you plenty of time to see anything that you’re coming up to.
+Able to illuminate far into the distance, it's perfect for riders that travel at high speeds, or simply want a huge field of view to give you plenty of time to see into the distance.

 GYIO T6 Electric Scooter Light Beam From Front

-Even turned up to its highest setting, the T6 offers up to 4 hours of battery life – enough for all but the most mammoth of rides.
-When it needs juice, simply plug it into a power source via its USB port, and it’ll be charged up and ready to go in 4-5 hours.
+Even turned up to its highest setting, it offers up to 4 hours of battery life – enough for all but the most mammoth of rides.
+When it needs juice, simply plug it into a power source and it’ll be charged up and ready to go in 3-5 hours.

-Weighing in at 375 grams, the T6 is light, without compromising durability.
-Its aluminum alloy frame means it’s made from similarly tough stuff as the scooter you’ll be mounting it on.
+Weighing in at 375 grams, the headlight is light, without compromising durability.
+Its aluminum frame, meanwhile, is made from similarly tough stuff as the scooter you’ll be mounting it on.
 With an IP65 rating, it’s also water-resistant – so you won’t have to worry about rain affecting the integrity of the light when you need it most.

-The only catch is that quality doesn’t come cheap – and at $60, the T6 is one of the more expensive lights on the shelf.
-In exchange for the extra outlay, you’re scoring a product with flawless feedback (not only does it get our stamp of approval but from 39 reviews on the Apollo website, the T6 maintains a perfect five-star score) and some seriously impressive specs.
+The only catch is that quality doesn’t come cheap – and at $99, it's one of the more expensive lights on the shelf.
+In exchange for the extra outlay, you’re scoring a light with flawless feedback (not only does it get my stamp of approval but on the Apollo website, it maintains a perfect five-star score) and some seriously impressive specs.

 GYIO T6 Electric Scooter Light Beam From Side